Red Hen Publications

 Addenda: October, 2021

-A grousing session with a correspondent in the UK regarding the anticlimax that Harry’s final showdown in the Great Hall with Tom blowing himself up had turned out to be, when the actual confrontation complete with Albus Dumbledore “explaining it all”, had already upstaged it some chapters earlier, prompted me into an exercise in “moving furniture”.
+A grousing session with a correspondent in the UK regarding the anticlimax that Harry’s final showdown in the Great Hall with Tom blowing himself up had turned out to be, when the actual confrontation complete with Albus Dumbledore “explaining it all”, had already upstaged it some chapters earlier, prompted me into another exercise in “moving furniture”.
 Resulting in the following extrapolation.

 One of the things that set us off was Rowling’s quotes, from an interview before DHs came out which claimed that books 6 & 7 were supposed to be two halves of the same issue.